EvanHerman/wp-rest-api-controller/readme.txt

 == Changelog ==

+= WP REST API Controller v1.2.0 - July 10th, 2016 =
+* Patched issue where all meta keys were returning the same value.
+* Bumped version to v1.2.0.

 = WP REST API Controller v1.1.0 - July 10th, 2016 =
 * Added the ability to clear cache when new post types/meta data have been registered.
 * Added admin notices to help clarify what happened.
 * Built in support to include hidden meta keys for 'Easy Digital Downloads' and 'WooCommerce' (to enable hidden meta keys on other post types, use the `wp_rest_api_controller_exclude_hidden_meta_keys_post_types` filter.)
-* Bumped version number.
+* Bumped version number to v1.1.0.

 = WP REST API Controller v1.0.0 =
 * Initial plugin commit.

 == Upgrade Notice ==

-= WP REST API Controller v1.1.0 - July 10th, 2016 =
+= WP REST API Controller v1.2.0 - July 10th, 2016 =
-* Added the ability to clear cache when new post types/meta data have been registered.
-* Added admin notices to help clarify what happened.
+* Patched issue where all meta keys were returning the same value.
-* Bumped version number.
+* Bumped version to v1.2.0.